 The Digital Logbook

-Trip Details
+Session Details

-Your trip details screen will immediately appear once you have ended your session.
+Your session details screen will immediately appear once you have ended your session.
 If you have cell connection at the time, Assuming you are in an area with the cell signal, the location will automatically be filled in, your route will also be overlaid onto a Map or Satellite Image (note that satellite maps are only included with a Paddle Logger Subscription).
 As part of the digital logbook you will see a data summary which includes - Duration, Distance, Max Speed, Average Speed and Pace (depending on your service level).

 Folders